 Now that you know how to cook potatoes, here are some other basic recipes that you may want to check out.

 - 4 to 10 potatoes scrubbed (see directions for cook times according to potato size)

 - 1 cup water

 - Pour water into the instant pot's steel insert, place the trivet inside and place the potatoes on top of the trivet.

 - Secure the lid and close the pressure valve.

-- The cook time will vary according to the size of the potatoes.
-For small potatoes (3 to 5 ounces), cook at high pressure for 8 minutes.
-For medium potatoes (6 to 8 ounces), cook at high pressure for 10 minutes.
-For large potatoes (9-12 ounces), cook at high pressure for 12 minutes.
+- The cook time will vary according to the size of the potatoes. – Baby/Bite-sized potatoes (1 to 2 ounces), cook at high pressure for 4 minutes. – Small potatoes (3 to 5 ounces), cook at high pressure for 8 minutes. – Medium potatoes (6 to 8 ounces), cook at high pressure for 10 minutes. – Large potatoes (9-12 ounces), cook at high pressure for 12 minutes.